-- a The TR/MR V bull line will be continuous, and will be half the thickness of the other scoring rings. - b At all ranges shots clear outside the dimensions of the 'Hit' region of the targets, as shown above, will count as misses. - c At long range the F Class target will be a modified ICFRA target, with a white circle, 5" in diameter, placed in the centre of the X-ring as the F Class V bull.
+- a The TR/MR V bull line will be continuous, and will be half the thickness of the other scoring rings. - b At all ranges shots clear outside the dimensions of the 'Hit' region of the targets, as shown above, will count as misses.

-Any changes in target dimensions will be made following the process at Para 221.
+Any changes in target dimensions will be made following the process at Para 221